tus/tus-resumable-upload-protocol/README.md

 ```
 HTTP/1.1 200 Ok
 Content-Length: 100
-Content-Type: image/jpg
-Content-Disposition: attachment; filename="cat.jpg"'
-Range: bytes=0-69
+Tus-Offset: 70
 ```
 ```
 [empty body]
 ```

-The `Range` tells the client how much data made it to the server, so he can continue from there:
+The `Tus-Offset` tells the client how much data made it to the server and where to continue.

 ```
-PUT /files/24e533e02ec3bc40c387f1a0e460e216 HTTP/1.1
+POST /files/24e533e02ec3bc40c387f1a0e460e216 HTTP/1.1
 Host: tus.example.org
 Content-Length: 30
-Content-Range: bytes 70-99/100
+Tus-Offset: 70
 ```
 ```
-[bytes 70-99]
+[file data]
 ```

 **Response:**

 ```
 HTTP/1.1 200 Ok
-Range: bytes=0-99
 Content-Length: 0
 ```
 ```